techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Suppose you want to write a class that offers static methods to compute hyperbolic trigonometric functions.
 You decide to subclass java.lang.Math and provide the new functionality as a set of static methods.
 Which one

 statement is true about this strategy?

-a.
-The strategy works.
+A. The strategy works.

-b.
-The strategy works, provided the new methods are public. c.
-The strategy works, provided the new methods are not private.
+B. The strategy works, provided the new methods are publi C.
+C. The strategy works, provided the new methods are not private.

-d.
-The strategy fails because you cannot subclass java.lang.Math. e.
+D. The strategy fails because you cannot subclass java.lang.Math. e.
 The strategy fails because you cannot add static methods to a subclass. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: